jthalpern/jthalpern.github.io/_pages/Graphic design.md

 ## Advertisments

-This is an ad I created for BookBub, a PPC advertising platform that is common in the publishing  world.
+This is an ad I created for BookBub, a PPC advertising platform common in the publishing  world.
 It achieved an impressive click-through rate of nearly 5% at a time when 2-3% was considered very good.

 ![BookBub ad](\assets\images\Graphic design\bb ad.jpg)